Balance of Payment

 - Capital account BOP

-Let’s discuss them in brief and simple way.
+Let’s discuss them in a brief and simple way.

 Current Account BOP

-It is that account which records exports and imports of goods and services (invisible).
+It is that account that records exports and imports of goods and services (invisible).

 - Exports and imports of goods (visible) – Like the sale of a machine.

 - Exports and imports of services (invisible) – It includes the following: a.
 Non Factor services, that are exports and imports of services of doctors, teachers. b.
 Income from factor services like plumber, electrician, etc. More examples includes, air and sea transport, postal and courier services and education-related travel.